Pocket/hashicorp-pocket-cdktf/README.md

 1. Open the AWS Console, and navigate to RDS.
 Delete the database created for this workshop by selecting it, and clicking on Actions > Delete.
 In the dialog that opens, you can opt-out of creating a snapshot.
 Wait until the RDS is successfully deleted before proceeding.
-2. In your terminal run `terraform destroy`.
+2. In your terminal run `cd cdktf.out/stacks/hashicorp-pocket-cdktf` and then do `terraform destroy`.